 Since 2013 I’ve been shooting with a Nikon D5100 16.2MP DSLR camera body, most often with a Nikkor 35mm f/1.8G lens or a Nikkor 50mm f/1.8G lens.
 For macro shots I use a Nikkor 105mm f/2.8D lens (manual focus only with my camera body).
 I sometimes use a Nikkor 55-200mm f/4-5.6G zoom lens for far away subjects (or stealth candids).

-I always shoot RAW files, usually in aperture (A) mode, and edit my photos with Adobe Photoshop CC.
-I use VSCO Film presets to make my photos black & white or to simulate the look of color film.
+I always shoot RAW files, almost always in manual mode, and edit my photos with Adobe Photoshop CC.
+Occasionally, I use VSCO Film presets to make my photos black & white or to simulate the look of color film.
 You can click on (almost) any photo on this site and you’ll be taken to its flickr page, where you can view the camera settings I used to create the image.